-- Dinners and lunches when in La Palud and lunches on Day 1 and 11. - Snacks, chocolate, energy bars. - Flights and transfers to and from Geneva Airport. - Personal travel insurance.
+- Dinners and lunches when in La Palud and lunches on Day 1 and 11. - Picnic lunches on trek: you can purchase from mountain cafés or refuges on the trail, from local mini-marts or boulangeries, or picnics can be purchased directly from most hotels.
+You guide will advise you of the best options day to day. - Snacks, chocolate, energy bars. - Flights and transfers to and from Geneva Airport. - Personal travel insurance.